It’s important to remember that the bullying will come to an end a lot quicker if you tell someone what’s going on.

 School can be a scary place, for many reasons - maybe you’ve started a new year at school, moved to a different school, or you’re preparing for exams.
 Something that can also make a period of your school life scary is being bullied.

-Unfortunately bullying is all too common in schools.
-Here’s my advice on what you can do if you’re being bullied at school:
+Unfortunately, bullying is all too common in schools.
+Here’s my advice on what you can do if you’re being bullied at school.

-Block anybody who's bullying you on social media
+Block them on social media

 Tell your parents

 Telling your parents you’re being bullied can be a tough thing to do.
 But it’s also extremely brave and can be one of the best things you can do.
 Once you tell them, they can be supportive and help you bring the bullying to an end.